 Canada celebrates her own Thanksgiving in October, and Germany’s version, called Erntedankfest, is celebrated either at the end of September or in early October.
 The November harvest festival that the British-American pilgrims would have been familiar with, prior to their emigration, is the Feast of Saint Martin,or Martinmas.

 We all know the story from here.
-Things didn’t go as planned, crops failed, and the settlers were nearly starved out when the indigenous Americans stepped in with food as a gesture of goodwill.
+Things didn’t go as planned, crops failed, and the Amerindians stepped in with food as a gesture of goodwill.

 Today, hundreds of years later, we honor the memory of this story every year with the ritual of the Thanksgiving feast.